 What kind of pants are you wearing?

 When it comes to mens boot fashion, there are a lot of factors to consider.
 Boots with suit pants require a specific type of boot to create the right look.
 Slim-fit pants, call for a slimmer-toed boot.
-For the AQUILA range, that’d be something like the WARNOCK or the EASTWOOD (notice that long, slim profile and chiseled point).
+For the AQUILA range, that’d be something like the BRONSON or the LENNON (notice that long, slim profile and chiseled point).
 With looser fitting pants, jeans or chinos, you can get away with a more rounded-toe, like the DEXTER.
 As a general rule, the more rounded the toe, the more casual the boot.

 When will you be wearing your boots?

 The type of boots you choose also depends on when and where you’ll be wearing them.
 Will you be wearing them to the office?
 On that weekend road trip?
 To your mother-in-law’s for dinner?
 Let the occasion dictate the style.
-So if you wanted a semi-formal boot that could go from work to the footy, something like the BEAUMONT is probably best.
-If all you need is a solid casual option, look for a suede Chukka boot, like the DORADO.
+For a semi-formal option that can transition from work to a footy match, something like the BRONSON is probably best.
+If all you need is a solid casual option, look for a suede Chukka boot, like the BECKETT.

 Will your boots get wet?